 Course descriptions are available in the Academic Catalog.

-The Master of Science in Yoga Therapy is accredited by the Accreditation Committee of the International Association of Yoga Therapists (IAYT).
+The Master of Science in Yoga Therapy is accredited by the International Association of Yoga Therapists (IAYT).
 For more information, visit: www.iayt.org.

 The use of yoga in the U.S. continues to grow steadily leading to an increasing need for professionals trained in the field; individuals who complete the proposed program will be prepared to meet the growing expectations of the general public that yoga and meditation approaches be applied to support them.
 The 2017 National Health Interview Survey revealed significant increases in the use of yoga-based mind and body approaches.
 Yoga was the most commonly used complementary health approach among U.S. adults in 2012 (9.5%, 22.4 million individuals) and 2017 (14.3%, 35.2 million individuals) and demonstrated an increase in usage during that five-year period.
 The use of meditation increased more than threefold from 4.1% in 2012 to 14.2% in 2017.
 Similar increased usage of these modalities was observed in children aged 4-17 years.
 The percent of children who used yoga increased significantly from 3.1% in 2012 to 8.4% (4.9 million children) in 2017.
 The use of meditation among children also increased significantly from 0.6% in 2012 to 5.4% in 2017.